itsofttec/MicroService/README.md

 To test the microservice go to 'http://localhost:8080/employee?unicity=trigramme'.

 ## Run Test
-Run Tests without closing the application.
+Run Tests (or re-build with mvn clean install) without closing the application.